Bill Hopkins (footballer, born 1888)

-William Hopkins (11 November 1888 – 26 January 1938), also commonly known as Pop or Bill Hopkins, was an English professional footballer who made 183 appearances in the Football League playing as a centre half for Sunderland, Leeds City, South Shields, Hartlepools United and Durham City.
-After his playing career, he worked as a trainer with several Football League clubs.
+William Hopkins (11 November 1888 – 26 January 1938), commonly known as Bill, Pop, or Tot Hopkins, was an English professional footballer who made 183 appearances in the Football League playing as a centre half for Sunderland, Leeds City, South Shields, Hartlepools United and Durham City.
+After his playing career finished, he worked as a trainer with several Football League clubs.